What really happens after you've had a baby?

 Jess Elliott: “I tried to plan meals ahead and prepare when my baby slept.
 I made sure I had quick, easy snacks to hand – sitting down to bigger meals was hard.”

-Leah Niewman: “Six weeks after my second child was born I was back at my Wellness Workshops.
+Leah Niewman: “Six weeks after my second child was born I was back at my WW Workshops.
 It was great to get out of the house and the advice on planning healthy meals made life much easier.”

 Kelly Lucas: “I joined WW when my twins were four months.
-The Wellness Workshops were my ‘me’ time.
+The Workshops were my ‘me’ time.
 I also joined a mums and bubs exercise class to help me lose weight and bond with my kids.”